Summerland Peninsula: Fauna

-Little Penguin
+Little penguin

 The little penguin colony on the Summerland Peninsula is one of the largest breeding colonies in Australia, with the current population size estimated to be 31,000 breeding individuals, of which 10% are located within the Penguin Parade area.
 Extensive conservation work has prevented a population decline and predicted extinction of this colony over the past 30 years.
-See History.

 Scientific research into little penguins has been ongoing in the area for 48 years, monitoring the colony both on land and at sea to better understand threats to population and breeding.
 Threats at sea include disease, impacts to food supply as well as climate change.
 In 1995 a previously unknown Herpes virus infected millions of pilchards (Sardinops sagax) across Australia, at the same time increases in little penguin moralities were reported across western Victoria and numbers crossing the Summerland Beach declined.
 Scientists found that these penguins had died from starvation and gastro-intestinal parasitism due to the mass mortality of one of their main food species, which also impacted penguin breeding success the following season.
 Further research into little penguin diets continues to better understand the impact of prey mortalities on their biology and foraging ecology.